erikkastelec/head_pose_estimation/README.md

 Repository contains implementation of Dlib face detector as well as Mediapipe Facemesh detector for head pose estimation.

+## Installation

+Run `pip install -r requirements.txt` in the root directory of the project.

 ## Mediapipe Facemesh detector
 Code for the detector is located inside mediapipe_facemesh_head_pose_estimator.py